percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1430](https://perconadev.atlassian.net/browse/EVEREST-1430) - We encountered a problem that prevented us from navigating back to the namespace settings page after upgrading the database operator in the Percona Everest GUI.
 This issue has now been resolved.

-- [EVEREST-1444](https://perconadev.atlassian.net/browse/EVEREST-1444) - Now, the Create database wizard correctly displays an error if the user does not have database-engines permissions.
+- [EVEREST-1444](https://perconadev.atlassian.net/browse/EVEREST-1444) - The **Create database** wizard now correctly displays an error if the user does not have database-engines permissions.
 Also, if the user doesn’t have access to at least one database engine, then that namespace doesn't show up on the list.

 - [EVEREST-1447](https://perconadev.atlassian.net/browse/EVEREST-1447) - The options to edit and delete backup schedules are now disabled if the user lacks the necessary permissions.

-- [EVEREST-1454](https://perconadev.atlassian.net/browse/EVEREST-1454) - Although the user did not have permissions for backup storage, they could see the **Add backup storage** option while creating a DB cluster.
+- [EVEREST-1454](https://perconadev.atlassian.net/browse/EVEREST-1454) - Although the user did not have permission for backup storage, they could see the **Add backup storage** option while creating a DB cluster.
 The issue has been resolved now.

 - [EVEREST-1455](https://perconadev.atlassian.net/browse/EVEREST-1455) - Monitoring endpoint information is now consistent when editing a database (DB) cluster.
 Previously, if you created a DB cluster with monitoring enabled and then removed all permissions related to monitoring before editing the same DB cluster, the endpoint information for monitoring would not be consistent.